ploenvora/Artficial-Life-Robots/README.md

 4) Changing a link's sensors is making it sensored if previously unsensored and making it unsensored if previously sensored!

 ![ezgif com-crop (1)](https://user-images.githubusercontent.com/63747047/221439457-5c933384-a028-42ef-9b93-3a404e7d6f25.gif)

+5) Changing a joint's axis.
+There are 3 types of joint axis as mentioned above.
+Changing this just means changing the current axis to 1 out of the 2 other types of joint axis avaiable.
+It's difficult to create a diagram to show this but essentially, if its rotating in the x plane, it would be changed to rotate in the y or z plane, and so on.

 ## How to Run